-In this guide Gigya functions as an SP, which means that Gigya receives an SSO login (or logout) from a third-party identity provider.
+In this guide Gigya functions as an SP, which means that Gigya receives an SSO login (or logout) from a third-party identity provider such as Active Directory Federation Services (ADFS).
 The SAML protocol supports different profiles and binding options, and Gigya supports the web browser SSO profile, with HTTP POST and HTTP Redirect binding.

 For configuring SAML for use with the Gigya Console, see Console Administration.

 There are two Single Sign-On (SSO) and two Single Log Out (SLO) flows that Gigya supports, in all four Gigya is the SP.

 Single Sign-On (SSO)

 1. SP initiated SSO: Login or connect to a SAML IdP:

 - The user initiates a login or connect call to a SAML provider via Gigya’s login or connect endpoint.

 - The server looks for the SAML configuration for the requested IdP name.